ADirin/OTP2_LectureMaterial/Week3_Localization/in class_Assignment/databaseLocal.md

 -------------------------------------------------------------------------

-# Home Assignment: Localized Database
+# Lecture Assignment: Localized Database

 ## Database Structure
 Establish a database containing a table named `employee` with the following attributes, localized in three different languages (English, Farsi, and Japanese):